greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/blocking-tests_1_1.md

 ---

-title: "Blocking end-to-end tests"
+title: Blocking end-to-end tests
-description: "This page describes the process and technical documentation around blocking end-to-end tests at GitLab.
+description: This page describes the process and technical documentation around blocking end-to-end tests at GitLab.
 Blocking tests are executed as a showstopper step in the release pipelines.
-Blocking tests are executed as a blocking step in MRs but not the deployments."
+Blocking tests are executed as a blocking step in MRs but not the deployments.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/blocking-tests_1_1/
+linkTitle: Blocking end-to-end tests
+type: docs
 ---

 ## Overview